CJWA-FM: The original CJWA

 CJWA was originally launched in 1964 by Sault Ste.
 Marie's Highland Broadcasting as an AM station, broadcasting at 1240 kHz on the AM dial.
 The station aired a mixture of original programming and simulcasting of the Sault station CJIC and was a CBC Radio affiliate until 1985.
 In 1976, an ownership shuffle in the Sault gave CJWA to Huron Broadcasting, which converted the station's simulcast source to its own CKCY.

+On December 13, 1984, the CRTC approved a number of applications for a number of AM radio stations across Ontario including CJWA Wawa to increase their nighttime power from 250 watts to 1,000 watts.

 In 1985, CKCY and CJWA were acquired by CKCY 920 Ltd., who again changed the station's simulcasting source, this time to CKCY's sister station CJQM.
 In 1988, the stations were acquired by the Mid-Canada Radio network, which in turn was sold to the Pelmorex Radio Network in 1990.
 Pelmorex changed the station's simulcasting source again, this time to CHAS.

 Pelmorex subsequently closed CJWA 1240 AM in September 1996, leaving Wawa without a locally based radio station.
 (The only other stations serving Wawa at the time were those rebroadcasting CBC Radio and Radio-Canada from Sudbury.)